freddieager/SuadeProject/README.md

 requirements installed by running `python manage.py runserver`.

 Included in the project is a `setup.sh` shell script which will install the necessary requirements, create the database, populate it with sample data, prompt the user to create an admin account and then launch the app locally.
+It should be run from within the SuadeProject directory.

 ### Requirements
 Python 3.6